-For detailed information on this change, please refer to the consolidated statement of cash flows, page 132, and Note 30 "Notes to the consolidated statement of cash flows" in the notes to the consolidated
+information on this change, please refer to the consolidated statement of cash flows, page 132, and Note 30 "Notes to the consolidated statement of cash flows" in the notes to the consolidated financial statements pages 190 and 191.

 Intangible assets and property, plant and equipment increased by EUR 5.7 billion compared with the end of 2015 to EUR 107.4 billion in total.